Lori Loughlin’s ‘Fuller House’ Co-Stars Hint At Support For Her During Kids’ Choice Awards Win

 Olivia’s career is now hurting as she has lost sponsors and brand partnerships amid the college admissions scandal.

 “[Olivia is] really angry with her parents because she told them she did not want to go to college and she was pushed.
 She has been passionate about her career and wanted to work and was doing well but that wasn’t enough.
 Her parents said she would have to juggle college and her career.
-Now she’s devastated because everything she built implode before her eyes,” an insider told ET.
+Now she’s devastated because everything she built implode before her eyes,” an insider told Entertainment Tonight.

 Lori Loughlin has yet to make a public statement on her firing from Hallmark, Fuller House, or the college admissions scandal.